Common buzzard: Migration

-Vocalizations
+Vocal behaviour

-Resident populations of common buzzards tend to vocalize all year around, whereas migrants tend to vocalize only during the breeding season.
+Resident populations of common buzzards tend to call all year around, whereas migrants tend to call only during the breeding season.
 Both nominate buzzards and steppe buzzards (and their numerous related subspecies within their types) tend to have similar voices.
 The main call of the species is a plaintive, far-carrying pee-yow or peee-oo, used as both contact call and more excitedly in aerial displays.
 Their call is sharper, more ringing when used in aggression, tends to be more drawn-out and wavering when chasing intruders, sharper, more yelping when as warning when approaching the nest or shorter and more explosive when called in alarm.
 Other variations of their vocal performances include a cat-like mew, uttered repeatedly on the wing or when perched, especially in display; a repeated mah has been recorded as uttered by pairs answering each other, further chuckles and croaks have also been recorded at nests.
 Juveniles can usually be distinguished by the discordant nature of their calls compared to those of adults.